 - Do not fill the spa with hot water, as tripping of the high-limit thermostat may result. - DO NOT CONNECT POWER TO AN EMPTY SPA.
 Power to the spa automatically activates critical components within the spa, such as controls, heater, and other systems.
-If power is supplied to these components prior to the spa being filled, the components will be damaged, and this may result in a non-warranty component failure. - · Do not use your spa after filling until all of the steps listed below are completed. - Do not add chlorine if treating your spa with polyhexamethylene biguanide (Biguanide, PHMB, eg. BaquaSpaTM) sanitizer. - Before filling your spa for the first time, remove the equipment compartment door and check to ensure that the unions on either side of the pump(s) and heater are hand-tight.
-Also, install the pump's drain plug by screwing the plug(s) into the threaded hole in the face of the pump(s).
-(A notice can be found attached to the control box, and the plug(s) will be found in your Owner's Packet.) - 1.
-Close all drains and fill the spa with water by removing the filter compartment cover, skimmer basket, weir, and filter.
-Then insert the end of a garden hose into the filter hole and begin filling the spa.
+If power is supplied to these components prior to the spa being filled, the components will be damaged, and this may result in a non-warranty component failure. - .
+Do not use your spa after filling until all of the steps listed below are completed. - Do not add chlorine if treating your spa with polyhexamethylene biguanide (Biguanide, PHMB, eg. BaquaSpa®) sanitizer. - Before filling your spa for the first time, remove the equipment compartment door and check to ensure that the unions on either side of the pump(s) and heater are hand-tight. - 1.
+Ensure that the drain is closed and remove the filter compartment cover, skimmer basket, weir, and filter.
+Then insert the end of a garden hose into the filter canister and begin filling the spa.
 The water level of your Caldera spa should be maintained at a level one inch above the highest jet in the spa.
-Reinstall the skimmer basket, weir, and filter once the spa is filled.
+Reinstall the filter and then the skimmer basket, and weir once the spa is filled.